Quick answer

 Everyday Calculators

-Use this flooring calculator to estimate square footage, waste allowance, box count, and material cost for flooring projects.
+Use this flooring calculator to estimate area, waste allowance, box count, and material cost for flooring projects in feet or meters.

 Live calculator